 - Research Findings from AV Demonstrations.
 This included an initial review of findings from a survey of AV shuttle demonstrations conducted by the American Association of State Highway and Transportation Officials (AASHTO) Committee on Transportation System Operations (CTSO) Cooperative Automated Transportation (CAT) Working Group and CAT Coalition Infrastructure-Industry Working Group.
 These findings were used as a starting point for identifying agencies to contact for conducting interviews.
-Additionally, a review was conducted to identify published findings from agencies that completed or were in the process of completing AV shuttle deployments.
+Additionally, a review of relevant literature was conducted to identify published findings from agencies that completed or were in the process of completing AV shuttle deployments.
+This identified a final report that was used to describe the Utah deployment.
 See Section 3.1. - Conduct Phone Interviews.
 Using the research findings, key contacts from agencies in the United States and Canada that conducted low-speed AV shuttle demonstrations were contacted to supplement the findings and gather more information.
-Twelve interviews were conducted and with the exception of the Utah deployment that used a final report identified in the literature review.
+Twelve interviews were conducted.
 See Section 3.4. - Synthesize Findings and Identify Likely Operations Impacts.
 Findings from the review and phone interviews were stratified into broader, potential operations impacts in order to help understand if these impacts would transfer to other AV deployments.
 This included a discussion of candidate impacts and descriptions of what may cause them, who may be affected, and how the impacts may be mitigated.
 See Section 4.0.